PSPP is pleased to announce our

 Continuing Education Credits

-PSYCHOLOGISTS: This program is offered for four continuing education credits (4 CEs).
+PSYCHOLOGISTS: This program, when attended in its entirety, is offered for 4___ continuing education credits.
 Participants must attend 100% of the program.
 Upon completion of a conference evaluation form, a certificate will be issued.
 This serves as documentation of attendance for all participants.
-Psychologists will have their participation registered through Division 39.
-Division 39 is approved by the American Psychological Association to sponsor continuing education for Psychologists.
-Division 39 maintains responsibility for the program and its content.

 SOCIAL WORKERS AND OTHER MENTAL HEALTH PROFESSIONALS: Social Workers, Marriage and Family Therapists, and Professional Counselors in Pennsylvania can receive CEs from CE providers approved by the APA.
 Since Division 39 is approved by the APA to sponsor continuing education, these professionals will be able to fulfill their continuing education requirements by attending PSPP/Division 39 approved programs.